-OVERVIEW: This Tucson-based community funder awards regional grants in the fields of animal welfare, arts and culture, community development, education, environment, and health and human services.
+OVERVIEW: The Community Foundation for Southern Arizona is Tucson-based community funder that awards regional grants in the fields of animal welfare, arts and culture, community development, education, environment, and health and human services.

 FUNDING AREAS: Animal welfare, arts and culture, community development, education, environment, health and human services

-IP TAKE: Rather than awarding discretionary grants, CFSA money flows through nine different funds.
+IP TAKE: Much of CFSA’s money flows through its individual funds.
 These are specific to certain regions in the state, as well as LGBT, African American, and women’s issues.
-Start your research on the grants schedule page to see which fund is most relevant for your nonprofit.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)